 If you have an underbite and are experiencing any of the unwanted symptoms listed above, it’s time you visit our Belmont offices for an underbite oral surgery consultation.

-What Will Happen When I Schedule an Appointment with the Dental Restorative Group?
+What Will Happen When I Schedule an Appointment?

 The thought of oral surgery can be intimidating for Belmont area residents who need to correct an underbite.
 That’s why our doctors are with you every step of the way to help educate, inform and support you about your potential procedures, and make sure you are comfortable with your personalized treatment plan.